Graduate Certificate in Clinical Trials Practice

 Please submit the following with your application:

-(3) certified copy of your passport, birth certificate or citizenship certificate;
+(3) copy of your passport, birth certificate or citizenship certificate;

-(4) certified copy of your marriage certificate or other appropriate documentation, if your name has changed;
+(4) copy of your marriage certificate or other appropriate documentation, if your name has changed;

 (5) evidence of English proficiency (ie IELTS test results) if appropriate.